Let’s shop at Tsukiji Market！

 - Millet and wheat are popular cereals in Japan.
-One of the favorite and easiest ways to incorporate cereals in your diet is to mix them with rice, and let the rice cooker do the job!
+One favorite and easy way to incorporate cereals into your diet is to mix them with rice, and let the rice cooker do the job!
 (Stovetop cooking will work just as well.)

 You will also find various kinds of beans: azuki, soybeans, black beans, white kidney beans, and much more.
-Both cereals and beans are high in fiber and nutrition and are recognized for their health benefits.
-Try them out for yourself.
+Both cereals and beans are high in fiber and nutrition, and recognized for their health benefits.

-- “Nori,” or Japanese sea vegetables, are ‘best friends’ with rice as evidenced by sushi rolls and rice balls called “onigiri.”
+- “Nori”(Japanese sea vegetables) are ‘best friends’ with rice as evidenced by sushi rolls and rice balls called “onigiri.”
 Nori is a sea vegetable that has been laid out in the sun in thin sheets to dry.
-It is a necessary staple to the Japanese diet along with “Ocha,” or Japanese tea.
+It is a necessary staple to the Japanese diet along with “Ocha”(Japanese green tea).
 Unlike oolong tea and black tea, green tea is unfermented tea leaves.
-“Kambutsu,” or dried products, refers to beans, seaweed, etc.
+“Kambutsu”(dried products) refers to beans, seaweed, etc.